alex-1900/vim-materia/README.md

 ![1608634495(1)](https://user-images.githubusercontent.com/49949411/102881131-5dce3180-4487-11eb-8394-eeccdd99fc3b.png)

 ## First Try
-If you're using vim, link or copy the `init.vim` to `~/.vimrc`
+If you're using vim, link or copy the `init.vim` to `~/.vimrc`, and then, just open your vim/neovim, This will install all plugins (more than 50) into `bundles` directory.

-and then, just open your vim/neovim, there will be install all the plugins (more than 50) to the `bundles`.
+After all plugins are installed, You need to restart your vim/nvim.

 ## proxies
 - node/npm